Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 This sentence marks the last time I'll bring up Sedici's Alexi (and you can probably guess why).

-Now, let's just mellow things out again.
+Now, let's mellow things out again.
 Just like with our pants, not all weather patterns throw pizza oven heat onto the pavement.
 For that unexpected cool down, Joe Rocket's Velocity jacket is just about perfect.
-It's budget-friendly even after an armor upgrade.
-The key to this buy, however is that it's wonderfully breathable design also incorporates a removable rain liner.
+It's budget-friendly, even after an armor upgrade.
+The key to this buy, however, is that its wonderfully breathable design also incorporates a removable rain liner.

-On the flip side, those tire roasting getaways beg for REV'IT's Wind jacket (my personal favorite).
-Even after upgrading my armor to level 2 and installing a back protector, this jacket remains light as a feather.
-The pockets are limited to four and they're useless in the rain but ... this jacket's comfort and mobility are so worth it, you won't care that your paycheck is unreadably soaked.
+On the flip side, those tire-roasting getaways beg for REV'IT's Wind jacket (my personal favorite).
+Even after upgrading my armor to Level 2 and installing a back protector, this jacket remains light as a feather.
+You only get four pockets and they're useless in the rain but ... this jacket's comfort and mobility are so worth it, you won't care that your paycheck gets unreadably soaked.

 Summer Motorcycle Gloves

-Affordably casual, the Scorpion EXO variety includes diverse labelling that often points to keepin' cool.
+Affordably casual, the Scorpion EXO variety includes diverse labeling that often points to keepin' cool.
 Their Cool Hand II gloves weigh in at under $35 but lack any armor, so I'd suggest their Klaw II model.
-Vents on the Klaw II are "concealed" to the right and left of each finger, allowing air to enter and exit by way of a forefinger armor-mesh-armor-mesh pattern.
+The Klaw II "conceals" vents to the right and left of each finger, allowing air to enter and exit by way of a forefinger armor-mesh-armor-mesh pattern.

-For a third more money, things go from good to great courtesy of Alpinestars SMX-2 Air Carbon v2 gloves.
+For a third more money, things go from good to great courtesy of Alpinestars SMX-2 Air Carbon V2 gloves.
 Despite the "Spaceman Stu" moniker, these are visually pleasing and use lightweight materials.
-Hard shell carbon armor at the base knuckle eases up before bridging our second and third joints.
+Hardshell carbon armor at the base knuckle eases up before bridging our second and third joints.
 That makes for pleasant maneuvering around our throttle, levers and buttons.
-Their underside is well padded for protection to boot (I mean glove), with stretch finger sidewalls and touchscreen compatibility at the index finger and thumb.
+Designers padded their underside well for protection to boot (I mean glove) and added stretch finger sidewalls plus touchscreen compatibility at the index finger and thumb.

 If, on the other hand ...
 I mean both hands ...
 I mean ...
 IF YOU PREFER GAUNTLETS!

-But that may be because my prior favs are degraded after three years and 50k miles (ugh, smelly).
+But that may be because three years and 50k miles degraded my prior favs (ugh, smelly).

 Lightweight, Vented Motorcycle Helmets